ismaelgv/rnr/README.md

 ```

 ### Create backup files before renaming
 `rnr` can create backup files before renaming for any operation passing `-b` option.
 The backup files names are ensured to be unique and won't be overwritten if another backup is created.
-Be aware that files will be duplicated if you are working with many large files.
+If you are working with many large files, take into account that files will be duplicated.

 ```sh
 rnr -f -b file renamed ./*